yarg0007/RobotPiServer/README.md

 First things first, connect via an ethernet connection and do the following:
 ```
-sudo apt-get update
+$ sudo apt-get update
-sudo apt-get upgrade
+$ sudo apt-get upgrade
-sudo reboot
+$ sudo reboot
-sudo apt-get install vim
+$ sudo apt-get install vim
-sudo apt-get install oracle-java7-jdk
+## (switching to 1.8) sudo apt-get install oracle-java7-jdk
+$ sudo update-alternatives --install /usr/bin/javac javac /opt/jdk1.8.0_06/bin/javac 1
+$ sudo update-alternatives --install /usr/bin/java java /opt/jdk1.8.0_06/bin/java 1
+$ java -version
+java version "1.8.0"
+Java(TM) SE Runtime Environment (build 1.8.0-b132)
+Java HotSpot(TM) Client VM (build 25.0-b70, mixed mode)
 ```

 Since Oracle JDK 7 has gone out of support it is harder to get ahold of.
 For armv6, the apt-get JDK will not work.
-So, grab the JDK archive in this repo and install as noted below (borrowed from [this link](https://elinux.org/RPi_Java_JDK_Installation)):
+So, grab the JDK archive in this repo and install as noted below (borrowed from [this link](https://elinux.org/RPi_Java_JDK_Installation)) **NOTE** Recommend using JDK 1.8 also included in this repo.
+Installation instructions are the same, just use 1.8:

 ```
 sudo mkdir -p /opt/java